 These nerves (SNS), orient to and are influenced by social interaction and can regulate and control the ANS.
-In a certain way the SNS comes out trumps in NS hierarchy and so in its possibility of regulating the ANS; offering the quickest pathway back to well being.
+In a certain way the SNS comes out trumps in NS hierarchy and so, in its possibility of regulating the ANS, offers the quickest pathway back to well being.

 This new understanding has profound implications for healthcare, as well as relationships, sports, yoga and meditation, education, the workplace, social and environmental justice movements, and other areas of life.
 (Are you as excited about this as these fellows?!):